Vladimir-ai/iOS-project/README.md

 - it's better to create screens according to apple guidelines.
 - it's better to not mix UIKit ans SwiftUI (despite this possibility)
 - Try to call API from separate thread.

+## Known differences between this app and the Nike app

+- Tabbar icons are filled because Apple recommends (and forces developers) to use filled version for tabbar.
+(See [this manual](https://developer.apple.com/design/human-interface-guidelines/tab-bars))